Mutation of the variety Blauburgunder

 Origin: Grauburgunder (Pinot gris) was brought from Burgundy to Austria in the 13th or 14th century by Cistercian monks – which is why the variety once was referred to as the Grauer Mönch, or gray monk.
 The grape made its way to Germany from Burgundy or Champagne, and in 1711, it was found in a vineyard – which no longer exists - by businessman Johann Seger Ruland from Speyer.
 From there, the variety was planted under the name of Ruländer.

 Vineyard area: Mostly in northern Burgenland and the Steiermark.
-The vineyard area decreased by 24% between 1999 and 2009.
+The vineyard area decreased continuously between 1999 and 2015.

 Important ampelographic features: